Emigbanam/Machine-Learning-Practice/README.md

-Here's a clean and simple `README.md` you can use for your GitHub repository:

----

 # Machine Learning Practice Exercises

 This repository contains my hands-on machine learning practice exercises as I learn and grow in the field.
 It includes small projects, experiments, and concept-based tasks using real or synthetic data.